Frequently Asked Questions

 Can I live in my Greek house as a sophomore?

 - Yes, if your sorority or fraternity chapter has space for you to live there.
-You must still complete the housing Reapplication in order to process the request and meet the on-campus residency requirement.
-You will also need to complete any paperwork your chapter requires such as a sublease or other housing agreement and provide a copy of to RLSH. *Meal plans selected during Reapplication will be cancelled for all approved exemptions.
+You must still complete housing Reapplication on the portal in order to process the request and meet the on-campus residency requirement.
+You will also need to complete any paperwork your chapter requires such as a sublease or other housing agreement and provide a copy of to RLSH.
+Deadline to request an exemption for a Greek house is June 1.